Graylog2/documentation/pages/dashboards.rst

   * Search result histogram charts
   * Statistical values
   * Field value charts
-  * Stacked charts (by merging several field value charts)
+  * Stacked charts
-  * Quick value results
+  * Quick values results

-All counts over relative time ranges can display additional trend information, and quick value widgets can be represented as a pie chart and/or table.
+You can learn more about the different widget types in :ref:`widget_types`.

 Once you can see the results of your search, you will see buttons with the "Add to dashboard" text, that will allow you to select the dashboard where the widget will be displayed, and configure the widget.